ZJU-Automated-Reasoning-Group/arlib/README.md

 ## Arlib

 Arlib is toolkit for automated reasoning.
+It provides a set of tools for constraint solving, logical inference, and symbolic computation.

 ## Local Development Environment

-Run
+Run the following command to setup the local development environment.
 ~~~~
 bash setup_local_env.sh
 ~~~~

-The script will:
+The script will
 - Create a Python virtual environment if it doesn't exist
 - Activate the virtual environment and install dependencies from requirements.txt
 - Download required solver binaries (cvc5, mathsat, z3)